Trip report: Cape Wrath Trail

-During the day temperatures usually hovered around 10-15°C, and I got by with merino wool underwear and shirt, lightweight hiking pants and a midlayer fleece.
-It only got colder in wet conditions, and the addition of rain gear was usually enough to keep me warm (while moving).
+During the day temperatures usually hovered around 10–15°C, and I got by with merino wool underwear and shirt, lightweight hiking pants and a midlayer fleece.
+It got colder in wet conditions, and the addition of rain gear was usually enough to keep me warm (while moving, at least).
 But the nights varied a lot, and on this one I needed extra layers in my sleeping bag.

 - An extra thermal baselayer.
 The bottoms were crucial for in the sleeping bag, since my hiking and rain pants would get very muddy.
 It’s also just nice to change into something clean-ish and dry after trudging through marsh and bog all day long.

 - A puffy jacket.
 I wore this nearly every morning and evening, and also used it for extra warmth in the sleeping bag this night.
 I wouldn’t say it’s crucial (I met fellow backpackers who didn’t bring one), but it certainly is convenient and nice.